celluloid-demon/stack/README.md

 Most of my homelab services are defined here.

+Quickstart:

+- Simply run `up.sh` without configuring anything, and `up.sh` will report any failed healthchecks and advise how to remedy (see `hooks/docker-compose.sh`).

 Requirements:

 1. A configured `.env` file in project root (this can be a symlink to a file in the env folder to store multiple env files for multiple machines, see examples).